yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.5.0 =
-* NEW: 'timeout' for Web-API lookups can now be specified.
 * CHANGE: The parameter $skipCache is now $options['skipCache'].
 Using $skipCache is deprecated, but still works.
+* NEW: $options['timeout'] for Web-API lookups can now be specified.
 * FIX: Hostip.info did not set traits->ipAddress
-* FIX: Hostip.info does not include IPv6.
+* FIX: Hostip.info does not include data for IPv6.
 Add a lookup error message.
-* NEW: Do not cache pages that include geo-dependent content (this is configurable in the options).
+* NEW: Disable page caching if geoip-API was called (this is configurable in the options).
+(Supported plugins: WP Super Cache, W3 Total Cache, ZenCache, and possibly others)
-* Maxmind vendor code was updated.
+* Maxmind vendor code was updated to the current version.

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0